datacommonsorg/docsite/api/sheets/get_property.md

 ## Error Responses

 The `=DCPROPERTY(dcids, property)` returns the value of the property label for the specified DCIDs.
 See the Examples section above for examples of positive responses.

-If you pass a nonexistent property, an empty value is returned: for example, because the “nonexistent property” does not exist, no value is returned to cell B1 in the following sheet:
+If you pass a nonexistent property, an empty value is returned.
+For example, because the “nonexistent property” does not exist, no value is returned to cell B1 in the following sheet:

 ![Google Sheets nonexistent property return](/assets/images/sheets/sheets_get_property_bad_property.png)